 (1) The House of Representatives of the Federation of American States shall be composed of members chosen every four years by the Citizens of the several States and each Representative shall have one vote.
 Immediately after they shall be assembled, in consequence of the first election, they shall be divided as equally as may be into two classes.
 The Seats of the Representatives of the first class shall be vacated at the expiration of the second year and of the second class at the expiration of the fourth year so that one-half may be chosen every second year.
 Only States shall have voting Representatives but territories or other protectorates may elect non-voting Representatives who can participate in debates or other matters as allowed by Rules of the House.

-(2) Only a natural-born Citizen, a naturalized Citizen of twenty or more years, a Citizen thereof at the time of the adoption of this Constitution, or a Citizen thereof born in the United States prior to the adoption of this Constitution shall be a Representative provided that they are between twenty-five and sixty-five years of age and when elected, be an inhabitant of the State and District for which chosen.
+(2) Only a natural-born Citizen, a naturalized Citizen of twenty or more years, a Citizen thereof at the time of the adoption of this Constitution, or a Citizen thereof born in the United States prior to the adoption of this Constitution shall be a Representative provided that they are between twenty-one and sixty-five years of age and when elected, be an inhabitant of the State and District for which chosen.

 (3) Six years after adoption of this Constitution a person shall be a resident of their State for five years before qualifying as a Representative.